 Q2: How much analysis, research is needed before you start a content marketing campaign targeted at a foreign market compared to when you do it on your own?

 A: On the marketing front, you can check if there are any customers from that county who have come to your website and downloaded any content.
 If you have their e-mail addresses or contact information, reach out to them and see if you can engage them in phone calls or focus groups.

 Talk to your potential customers and get to know them.
 That’s the best way to learn.

-Q3: If you are aiming at global content marketing, you have to do a lot more segmenting than if you target smaller markets – is this something that only large multinational corporations can do, or is it possible – in terms of resources – for smaller companies as well?
+Q3: Is global content marketing something only large multinational corporations can do or is it possible for smaller companies as well?

-Q4: In your experience what are the results of not having a content calendar?
+Q4: What are the results of not having a content calendar?
 Chaos, unrealistic goals, missed deadlines?

 A: Well, it depends.
 If you are a one-person marketing team, you may not need a content calendar, especially if you are the content creator and promoter.
 If you are working with a team, it’s best to have a content calendar.
 It’s a way to guide the team and avoid duplication.

 Please bear in mind that chaos still happens, even if you have a content calendar!
 Things just happen in the real world, such as customer complaints, real-time PR crises, early product launches.
 Your editorial needs to be agile and adjust to changes which may impact your company’s brands and image.